elan-ev/tobira/docs/docs/setup/auth/user/tobira-session.md

 ### Shibboleth

-In [the docs about the auth callback](./callback), there is already a good Shibboleth example, that can be used without problems.
+There is already a good Shibboleth example that can be used without problems in [the docs about the auth callback](./callback).
-But maybe you want to use Shibboleth to login, but afterwards want to use Tobira's session management.
+However, maybe you want to use Shibboleth to login, but afterwards want to use Tobira's session management.
 In that case, you would proceed as follows:

 ```toml